-The School will be held in Bologna (24-26 January) and Prato (27 January).
-This will allow participants to visit places like the Confraternita di Santa Maria della Vita, with its unique iconographic program, and the Archivio Storico del Monte di Pietà di Bologna (where we will be introduced directly to its documents), while the last day in Prato will offer the opportunity to visit the exhibition Paper in Motion: Information and the Economy of Knowledge in the Early Modern Mediterranean, which will open on the same day, with a guided tour by Prof. José María Pérez Fernández (University of Granada and PIMo WG3 Leader).
+The School will be held in Bologna (13-16 June, 2022).
+This will allow participants also to visit places like the Confraternita di Santa Maria della Vita, with its rich iconographic program, and the Archivio Storico del Monte di Pietà di Bologna, where they will be introduced directly to its documents.